Logo of Rustagi Polymers.

 May 30, 2025

 When it comes to enhancing the visual appeal and durability of plastic components, few finishing techniques offer the impact and versatility of vacuum metalising.
 From creating chrome-like mirrors on automotive trims to giving cosmetic packaging that rich metallic shine, this process has become a go-to solution for manufacturers across industries.
-But what exactly is vacuum […]
+But what do you understand […]

 Read More